Mike Tyson set to fight Jake Paul in boxing match at AT&T Stadium in July

 The main event card will take place July 20 on Netflix

-Former heavyweight boxing champion Mike Tyson and social media influencer/boxer Jake Paul will face off in a match July 20 at AT&T Stadium in Arlington, Texas as part of a main event card airing on Netflix.
+Former heavyweight boxing champion Mike Tyson and social media influencer/boxer Jake Paul will face off in a match on July 20 at AT&T Stadium in Arlington, Texas, as part of a main event card airing on Netflix.

+The event will be Netflix's first combat sports broadcast and third sporting event overall following The Netflix Cup, a golf tournament between Formula 1 drivers and PGA Tour players, and The Netflix Slam, a tennis match between Rafael Nadal and Carlos Alcaraz.

+“Jake Paul vs. Mike Tyson is a once in a lifetime dream matchup and I anticipate it will be the most-watched boxing event in modern boxing history,” said Nakisa Bidarian, founder of Most Valuable Promotions.

 It’s JAKE PAUL vs. MIKE TYSON — yes, really! — in a LIVE BOXING event at AT&T Stadium you won’t want to miss.
 Airing live on Netflix Saturday, July 20 #PaulTyson pic.twitter.com/ULXVeCYeH6